8 Challenges to Customer-Driven Health Care

 That said, strategies long embraced by other industries – targeted messaging, for instance – could yield important results in the health care industry.
 Imagine the benefits and savings derived from helping a chronic diabetic manage his diet through targeted messaging and incentives, said Quelch.

-Quelch spoke with the Executive and Continuing Professional Education program to discuss the importance of customer-driven strategies in health care – and some of the obstacles.
+Quelch spoke with the Executive and Continuing Education program to discuss the importance of customer-driven strategies in health care – and some of the obstacles.

 Based on that conversation, here are eight things health care professionals should consider – both challenges and areas where innovation and leadership could provide solutions – when formulating customer-driven strategies.